matthias-reis/carda-gatsby/content/wordpress/articles/2020-03---vegan-aktivistin-inbar-schuette-perez.md

 **Anne:** This is something we have in common.
 I feel the same way about that.
 What came first - activism or the change to your vegan life?

 **Inbar:** I guess it depends on what you call activism.
-I did volunteer with homeless people before going vegan at Hamburg's Mitternachtsbus  [<sup>2</sup>](#2).
+I did volunteer with homeless people before going vegan at Hamburg's Mitternachtsbus[^4].
 It was one of those very hard and very fulfilling activities.

 I had to stop with the Mitternachtsbus once I became pregnant.
 When the time was right I knew I wanted to do a different kind of activism, and knew it has to be with animal rights.